cs3110/textbook/src/chapters/basics/functions.md

 let id_int' : int -> int = id
 ```

-In effect we took a value of type `'a -> 'a`, and we bound it to a name whose
+In effect, we took a value of type `'a -> 'a`, and we bound it to a name whose
 type was manually specified as being `int -> int`.
 You might ask, why does that
 work?
 They aren't the same types, after all.